KaotoIO/kaoto.io/content/workshop/beginner-file.md

  - Then `log` the detected change with an output like `Detected  ${header.CamelFileEventType} on file ${header.CamelFileName} at ${header.CamelFileLastModified}`

  **Make sure your folder (/tmp/tutorial) exists before running this integration.**

+ **This integration will work better when run locally, as the folder must be in the same machine that it gets deployed.**

 ### Hints